Skip to content

 How to Cook ʻUlu the Traditional Way

-We learned from ʻUlu Ambassador Ricky Rocker how to cook ʻUlu over the fire the traditional way, a method he has been using for 50 years.
+We learned from ʻUlu ambassador Ricky Rocker, how to prepare "Pūlehu ʻUlu" over a fire the traditional way, a method he has been using for over 50 years.

 Baked ʻUlu Chips